This year was for being daring, right?

 I’m sat in the lounge drinking tea.
 I’m surrounded by Christmas decorations.
-Can’t help smiling.
-The fireplace is cluttered with ornamental robins, Santas and snowmen and candles.
+The fireplace is cluttered with ornamental robins, Santas, snowmen and candles.
 The darker it gets outside, the brighter the lights on the tree and in the window shine.
-The whole room just looks so cheerful.
+The whole room looks cheerful.

 I had a piano lesson this afternoon.
 It’s been nearly five years since I gave up on my grade 5 and decided to focus on my singing.
 Now that I’m making money again I figure I can afford to allocate funds to getting back on the music band wagon.
 I’m so excited to be getting back into it again.
 The lesson was amazing… Just like back in the good old days: I’ve even got a practice diary.

 Had a singing lesson last week too!
 There’s a strong possibility I’m going to be singing in concerts come April next year and as nervous as the thought of that makes me, it’ll be so good to be performing again.
 It’ll force me into singing more.
 In the new year, I’m going to pledge to set aside time for music and I’m really going to.
 I know I say it all the time, but there really is no better cure for butterflies and I need to take advantage of it.
 I spent just one hour at that piano today and I feel so much better for it.